-Population of North London set to triple as UoB breaks up for Christmas holidays
+Population of North London set to triple as UoB breaks up for Easter holidays

 Residents of North London have received a notice from TFL warning that significant delays should be expected following the end of term at the University of Bristol.

-With teaching week 12 coming to an end this Friday, a seemingly endless armada of Fiat 500s is set to descend upon East Finchley later that afternoon, causing the population of the entire area to swell threefold.
+With teaching week 13 coming to an end today, a seemingly endless armada of Fiat 500s is set to descend upon East Finchley later this afternoon, causing the population of the entire area to swell threefold.

 The mass exodus from Bristol, primarily from Hiatt Baker hall and the Redland area, will see roughly 3,147,800 students all return to a narrow stretch of the Jubilee Line, with Muswell Hill and Highgate Hampstead expected to be hit particularly hard.